Adaptive Cholesky Gaussian Processes: Methodology

 \subsection{Practical implementation}

 The proposed bounds turn out to be surprisingly cheap to compute.
-If we set the block-size of the Cholesky decomposition to be $m$, the matrix $\mat\Sigma_*^{(\tzero)}$ is exactly the down-dated matrix in step 2 of the Cholesky decomposition algorithm outlined in \cref{sec:cholesky}.
+If we set the block-size of the Cholesky decomposition to be $m$, the matrix $\mat\Sigma_*^{(\tzero)}$ is exactly the downdated matrix in Step~2 of the algorithm outlined in \cref{sec:cholesky}.
 Similarly, the expressions for the bounds on the quadratic form appear while solving the linear equation system $\inv{\mat L}\vec y$.
 A slight modification to the Cholesky algorithm is enough to compute these bounds on the fly during the decomposition with little overhead.

+The stopping conditions can be checked before or after Step~3 of the Cholesky decomposition (\cref{sec:cholesky}).
+Here, we explore the former option since Step 3 is the bottleneck due to being less parallelizable than the other steps.

 Note that the definition of the bounds does not involve variables $\vec x, y$ which have not been processed.
 This allows an on-the-fly construction of the kernel matrix, avoiding potentially expensive kernel function evaluations.
-Furthermore, it is \emph{not} necessary to allocate $\O(N^2)$ memory in advance---a user can specify a maximal amount of processed datapoints, hoping that stopping occurs before hitting that limit.
-We provide the pseudo-code for this modified algorithm, our key algorithmic contribution, in supplementary.
-Additionally, \kschg{we provide} a \textsc{Python} implementation \kschg{of our modified Cholesky decomposition and scripts} to \kschg{replicate the experiments of this paper.}\footnote{\kschg{The code is available at the following repository: \url{anonymized}}} \todo[inline]{we must not forget to put an actual URL here}
+Furthermore, it is \emph{not} necessary to allocate $\O(N^2)$ memory in advance; a user can specify a maximal amount of processed datapoints, hoping that stopping occurs before hitting that limit.
+We provide the pseudo-code for this modified algorithm, our key algorithmic contribution, in \cref{sec:proof_sketch} (\cref{algo:chol_blocked,alg:bounds}). \sbchg{ For technical reasons, the bounds we use in practice, deviate in some places from the ones presented.
+We describe the details fully in \cref{sec:stopping}. } Additionally, we provide a \textsc{Python} implementation of our modified Cholesky decomposition and scripts to replicate the experiments of this paper.\footnote{The code is available at the following repository: \url{https://github.com/SimonBartels/acgp}}